 Keeping your feeder clean and full of fresh nectar is very important to the health of visiting hummingbirds birds.
 It is recommended that you clean your hummingbird feeder every week. more»

-A: Make sure it is one that will be easy to clean and fill, especially since you will need to clean the feeder each week.
-If you are worried about bees and wasps or ants invading the feeder, purchase a hummingbird feeder with bee guards or ant guards. more»
+A. Make sure it is one that will be easy to clean and fill, especially since you will need to clean the feeder every few days.
+If you are worried about bees and wasps or ants invading the feeder, purchase a hummingbird feeder with bee guards, such as the Perky-Pet model #203CP or ant guards, Perky-Pet model #242.

 Q. How do I clean my hummingbird feeders?

 A. Hummingbird feeders need to be cleaned every 1-2 weeks.
 Use hot water and a bottle brush, along with mild soap; be sure to rinse thoroughly.
 The Perky-Pet cleaning mop is specifically designed for the purpose of cleaning hummingbird feeders, and is very convenient to use.
 This cleaning mop can also be used on seed feeders and oriole feeders for those small, tight spaces that are difficult to reach.